 The High Noon Optimist Club once again contributed $750 to help fund the program, along with a generous supply of wrapping paper.
 This year, 25 local children from five different schools in both the Prince Albert Catholic and Saskatchewan Rivers School Divisions were able to participate in the event, which was organized by the Community Services section of the police service.

-The Community Services section has a mandate to support the police service in promoting positive interactions with residents and families in Prince Albert through events, information and activities.
+The Community Services section has the mandate to support the police service in promoting positive interactions with residents and families in Prince Albert through events, information and activities.

 The selected gifts were then sorted and packaged by staff at Canadian Tire and taxes were waived on all purchases.